ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

 3.2 Simulation timeframe and intervention start dates
 ------------------------------------------------------

-We will model an *immediate* scale-up of intervention coverage from the baseline level to the target level rather than a gradual scale-up over time.
+**Throughout model development and verification/validation:**

+.. list-table:: Developmental model maternal simulation timeframe and intervention dates
+  :header-rows: 1

+  * - Parameter
+    - Value
+  * - Date of simulation burn-in period start
+    - January 1, 2020 (two years to accomodate ~1 year of pregnancy duration and 1 year post-birth disability)
+  * - Date of simulation observation period start
+    - January 1, 2022
+  * - Date of intervention scale-up start
+    - Janary 1, 2023
+  * - Date of simulation end
+    - December 31, 2024
+  * - Simulation time step
+    - 1 week
+  * - Intervention scale-up rate
+    - Immediate jump to target coverage level

+**For final model results:**

+.. list-table:: Final model maternal simulation timeframe and intervention dates
+  :header-rows: 1

+  * - Parameter
+    - Value
+  * - Date of simulation burn-in period start
+    - January 1, 2019 (so that we have children aged 5 years by the time of intervention start date)
-* Date of simulation start: January 1, 2022
+  * - Date of simulation observation period start
+    - January 1, 2025

-* Date of intervention scale-up: Janary 1, 2023
+  * - Date of intervention scale-up start
+    - Janary 1, 2025

-* Date of simulation end: December 31, 2024
+  * - Date of simulation end
+    - December 31, 2040

-* Simulation time step: 1 week
+  * - Simulation time step
+    - 1 week
+  * - Intervention scale-up rate
+    - See table below

+.. list-table:: Intervention scale-up for final model results
+  :header-rows: 1

+  * - Year
+    - Percent of target coverage reached on January 1
+  * - 2025
+    - 0%
+  * - 2026
+    - 2%
+  * - 2027
+    - 5%
+  * - 2028
+    - 10%
+  * - 2029
+    - 20%
+  * - 2030
+    - 36%
+  * - 2031
+    - 55%
+  * - 2032
+    - 73%
+  * - 2033
+    - 86%
+  * - 2034
+    - 93%
+  * - 2035
+    - 97%
+  * - 2036+
+    - 100%

 .. note::

-  The BMGF is interested in modeling a scale-up of intervention coverage over time.
-However, we will plan to model an immediate intervention scale-up throughout model development and validation and implement the scale-up at the end of model development prior to results finalization.
+  This scale-up curve comes from BMGF's internal product analytics group that develop these curves based on market dynamics and product characteristics compared to other like products on the market.

 .. _ivironWRA4.0: